-NSU MD students have two major campus library resources: the Martin and Gail Press Health Professions Division Library and the Alvin Sherman Library, Research and Information Technology Center, with full in-person and online access to both.
+Nova Southeastern University Dr. Kiran C. Patel College of Allopathic Medicine (NSU MD) students have two major campus library resources: the Martin and Gail Press Health Professions Division Library and the Alvin Sherman Library, Research, and Information Technology Center, with full in-person and online access to both.

 NSU Martin and Gail Press Health Professions Division Library